-Name: Laboratório de Identificação Biométrica – Facial e Digital (in Brazil)
+Name: Laboratório de Identificação Biométrica – Facial e Digital (Brazil)

 Area of Application: Policing